aws-amplify/amplify-codegen-ui/CONTRIBUTING.md

 ### Release Process

-Until this package is public and publishes to NPM, we have a slightly complicated release process (though mostly automated).

 There are 3 keys steps, first you need to create a new tagged release version of the packages which will be used by our dependencies to consume the latest code.
-After that you'll need to update the CLI repo to point to this new version, and then execute an import script in StudioUI to pull the latest external code into their service.
+After that you'll need to update the CLI repo to point to this new version.
+Then execute an import script in StudioUI to pull the latest external code into their service.

-#### Versioning
+#### Publish a Release

-1. Ensure you've pull main, including tags: `git fetch origin && git checkout main && git pull`
+1. Ensure you've pulled main, including tags: `git fetch origin && git checkout main && git pull`
 1. Ensure you have the latest tags: `git pull --tags -f`
 1. Create new branch: `git checkout -b new-release`
 1. Run version command: `npm run version`